act-rules/act-rules.github.io/_rules/SC1-1-1-image-has-name.md

 #### Passed example 2

-Element with role of `img` and accessible name
+The element with role of `img` has an accessible name

 ```html
 <div role="img" aria-label="W3C logo"></div>